 Now you can go back to your Search Console tab and click Verify.
 Hopefully, you’ll see a success message!

 For more help with verifying your site, visit Search Console Help.

-Step 2: Connect Google Analytics with Search Console
+How to Connect Google Analytics to Search Console

-Once you’ve verified your website with Google Search Console, you’ll have to connect it with your Google Analytics.
+Once you’ve verified your website, you’ll have to connect Google Search Console to your Google Analytics account.